Issue Summary

 Reduces debt, fights inflation.

-The cost of college tuition and its corresponding debt are widely known as the largest barriers to economic mobility and wealth generation for young Americans.
-While RPUs continue to provide a strong return on investment for students, families, and taxpayers, a steep decline in state and local investment coupled with increased operating costs and decades-old infrastructure maintenance have required tuition increases.
+The cost of college tuition and the debt it entails are widely recognized as the largest barriers to economic mobility and wealth generation for young Americans.
+While RPUs continue to provide a strong return on investment for students, families, and taxpayers, a steep decline in state and local investment, coupled with increased operating costs and decades-old infrastructure maintenance, has required tuition increases.

 Preserving the Pell Grant is one of the most direct ways Congress can ensure the success of students today and tomorrow.
-The outcome is mutually beneficial in that it empowers both students and communities.
-Lawmakers can even return some of the grant’s purchasing power by decreasing the need for burdensome and potentially high-interest loans that leave students and families drowning in debt.
+The outcome is mutually beneficial, empowering both students and communities.
+Lawmakers can return some of the grant’s purchasing power by decreasing the need for burdensome and potentially high-interest loans that leave students and families drowning in debt.

 47 percentage point drop

-At its peak in 1975, the maximum Pell Grant covered 79% of tuition, room, and board for a public four-year institution; in 2024-25, a maximum award would only cover 30% of costs.
+At its peak in 1975, the maximum Pell Grant covered 79% of tuition, room, and board for a public four-year institution.
+In AY2024-25, a maximum award would only cover 30% of costs.

 55% increase in average award